spdx/tools-python/CONTRIBUTING.md

    #### Licensing

-   Please sign-off in each of your commits that you license your contributions under the terms of [the Developer Certificate of Origin](https://developercertificate.org/).
+   Please sign off in each of your commits that you license your contributions under the terms of [the Developer Certificate of Origin](https://developercertificate.org/).
 Git has utilities for signing off on commits: `git commit -s` or `--signoff` signs a current commit, and `git rebase --signoff <revision-range>` retroactively signs a range of past commits.

 1. Test your changes:
    ```sh